Table A. Year-on-Year Inflation Rates, All Items

 Philippine Statistics Authority

-The headline inflation in the Philippines increased further to 4.9 percent in April 2022, from 4.0 percent in March 2022.
-This is the highest recorded inflation since January 2019.
-Inflation in April 2021 was lower at 4.1 percent.
-The average inflation for the first four months of the the year stood at 3.7 percent.
+Headline inflation in the Philippines rose further from 4.9 percent in April 2022 to 5.4 percent in May 2022.
+This was the highest recorded inflation since December 2018.
+In May of the previous year, inflation was lower at 4.1 percent.
 (Table A and Figure 1)

-The rest of the commodity groups either retained their previous month’s inflation rates or had zero percent annual growths.
+The rest of the commodity groups retained their previous month’s inflation rates.
 (Tables 5 and 6)

-f Ready-made food and other food products n.e.c., 2.9 percent.
+f Ready-made food and other food products, n.e.c, 3.5 percent.

 2. National Capital Region (NCR)

-The rest of the commodity groups either registered lower growth rates or retained their respective previous month’s rates.
+The indices of the rest of the commodity groups either retained their previous month’s rates or had zero percent annual growth during the month.
 (Tables 5 and 6)

 3. Areas Outside NCR (AONCR)

-Similar to the trend at the national level and in NCR, inflation in AONCR increased to 5.1 percent in April 2022, from 4.1 percent in March 2022.
-In April 2021, inflation in AONCR stood at 4.5 percent.
+Following the trend of the Philippines and NCR, inflation in AONCR was higher at 5.5 percent in May 2022, from 5.1 percent in April 2022.
+Inflation in AONCR in May 2021 stood at 4.5 percent.
 (Tables A and 5)

-g.
-Personal care, and miscellaneous goods and services, 2.4 percent.
+e.
+Personal care, and miscellaneous goods and services, 2.6 percent.

-Relative to their annual growth rates in March 2022, all sixteen regions in AONCR registered higher inflation during the month.
-Among the regions in AONCR, the Cordillera Administrative Region (CAR) had the highest inflation rate of 6.3 percent, while the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) remained the lowest inflation at 2.1 percent.
+Except for Central Visayas and Northern Mindanao, all regions in AONCR had higher inflation in May 2022.
+The highest inflation during the month remained in the Cordillera Administrative Region (CAR) at 6.9 percent, while the lowest was still in Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) at 2.4 percent.
 (Table 6)

 DENNIS S. MAPA, Ph.D.